lasigeBioTM/CANTEMIST-Participation/README.md

 The 4th file ("baseline") uses a value of cofidence equal to 0.

 ### Predictions for test background set
- convert the test and background sets to a suitable format to X-Transformer
+Convert the test and background sets to a suitable format to X-Transformer
 ```
 python proc_test_set_cantemist.py \
 -i1 cantemist_data/ \